juni37/github-pages-with-jekyll/index.md

 title: "Welcome to my blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I am not glad that you are here.
+I'm just stuyding the flow of Github Pages.
+Why are you looking at this repo lol